gptscript-ai/search/README.md

 For Brave, this tool uses the official [Brave Search API](https://brave.com/search/api/).
 The environment variable `GPTSCRIPT_BRAVE_SEARCH_TOKEN` must be set to your API key in order for it to work.

-> **Be sure that your plan allows you to use the Brave Search API for AI inference!**

 ### JSON Parameters

 - `q` (required): The search query.